Opposition/Cancellation/Concurrent Use No.____________________

 3) Access to Protected Information.

-The provisions of this order regarding access to protected information are subject to modification by written agreement of the parties or their attorneys, or by motion filed with and approved by the Board.
+The provisions of this Order regarding access to protected information are subject to modification by written agreement of the parties or their attorneys and approved by the Board.

-Judges, attorneys, and other employees of the Board are bound to honor the parties' designations of information as protected but are not required to sign forms acknowledging the terms and existence of this order.
+Administrative Trademark Judges, Board attorneys, and other employees of the Board are bound to honor the parties' designations of information as protected, except as otherwise required by law, but are not required to sign forms acknowledging the terms and existence of this Order.
 Court reporters, stenographers, video technicians or others who may be employed by the parties or their attorneys to perform services incidental to this proceeding will be bound only to the extent that the parties or their attorneys make it a condition of employment or obtain agreements from such individuals, in accordance with the provisions of paragraph 4.

-- Parties are defined as including individuals, officers of corporations, partners of partnerships, and management employees of any type of business organization.
+- Parties are defined as including individuals, officers of corporations, partners of partnerships, members of limited liability companies/corporations, and management employees of any type of business organization.

-- Independent experts or consultants include individuals retained by a party for purposes related to prosecution or defense of the proceeding but who are not otherwise employees of either the party or its attorneys.
+- Independent experts or consultants include individuals retained by a party for purposes related to prosecution or defense of the proceeding but who are not current or former employees, officers, members, directors, or partners of any party, affiliates of any party, or the attorneys of any party or its affiliates, or competitors to any party, or employees or consultants of such competitors with respect to the subject matter of the proceeding.

-Parties and their attorneys shall have access to information designated as confidential or highly confidential , subject to any agreed exceptions.
+Parties and their attorneys shall have access to information designated as confidential, subject to any agreed exceptions.

-Outside counsel, but not in-house counsel, shall have access to information designated as trade secret/commercially sensitive .
+Outside counsel, but not in-house counsel, shall have access to information designated as Confidential – Attorneys’ Eyes Only (trade secret/commercially sensitive).

-Independent experts or consultants , non-party witnesses , and any other individual not otherwise specifically covered by the terms of this order may be afforded access to confidential or highly confidential information in accordance with the terms that follow in paragraph 4.
-Further, independent experts or consultants may have access to trade secret/commercially sensitive information if such access is agreed to by the parties or ordered by the Board, in accordance with the terms that follow in paragraph 4 and 5.
+Independent experts or consultants, non-party witnesses, and any other individual not otherwise specifically covered by the terms of this order may be afforded access to confidential information in accordance with the terms that follow in paragraph 4.
+Further, independent experts or consultants may have access to Confidential – Attorneys’ Eyes Only (trade secret/commercially sensitive) information if such access is agreed to by the parties or ordered by the Board, in accordance with the terms that follow in paragraphs 4 and 5.

 4) Disclosure to Any Individual.

-Prior to disclosure of protected information by any party or its attorney to any individual not already provided access to such information by the terms of this order, the individual shall be informed of the existence of this order and provided with a copy to read.
+Prior to disclosure of protected information by any party or its attorney to any individual not already provided access to such information by the terms of this Order, the individual shall be informed of the existence of this Order and provided with a copy to read.
 The individual will then be required to certify in writing that the order has been read and understood and that the terms shall be binding on the individual.
 No individual shall receive any protected information until the party or attorney proposing to disclose the information has received the signed certification from the individual.
-A form for such certification is attached to this order.
-The party or attorney receiving the completed form shall retain the original.
+A form for such certification is attached to this Order.
+See Exhibit A. The party or attorney receiving the completed form shall retain the original.

 5) Disclosure to Independent Experts or Consultants.

-In addition to meeting the requirements of paragraph 4, any party or attorney proposing to share disclosed information with an independent expert or consultant must also notify the party which designated the information as protected.
-Notification must be personally served or forwarded by certified mail, return receipt requested, and shall provide notice of the name, address, occupation and professional background of the expert or independent consultant.
+In addition to meeting the requirements of paragraph 4, any party or attorney proposing to share disclosed information with an independent expert or consultant must also notify the party who designated the information as protected.
+Notification must be personally served or forwarded by certified mail, return receipt requested, or by email, and shall provide notice of the name, address, occupation and professional background of the expert or independent consultant.

 6) Responses to Written Discovery.

-Responses to interrogatories under Federal Rule 33 and requests for admissions under Federal Rule 36, and which the responding party reasonably believes to contain protected information shall be prominently stamped or marked with the appropriate designation from paragraph 1.
+Responses to interrogatories under Federal Rule 33 and requests for admissions under Federal Rule 36 (whether in a paper or electronic form) and which the responding party reasonably believes to contain protected information shall be prominently stamped or marked with the appropriate designation from paragraph 1.
 Any inadvertent disclosure without appropriate designation shall be remedied as soon as the disclosing party learns of its error, by informing all adverse parties, in writing, of the error.
 The parties should inform the Board only if necessary because of the filing of protected information not in accordance with the provisions of paragraph 12.

 7) Production of Documents.

-If a party responds to requests for production under Federal Rule 34 by making copies and forwarding the copies to the inquiring party, then the copies shall be prominently stamped or marked, as necessary, with the appropriate designation from paragraph 1.
+If a party responds to requests for production under Federal Rule 34 by making copies and forwarding the copies to the inquiring party, including ESI, then the copies shall be prominently stamped or marked, as necessary, with the appropriate designation from paragraph 1.
 If the responding party makes documents available for inspection and copying by the inquiring party, all documents shall be considered protected during the course of inspection.
 After the inquiring party informs the responding party what documents are to be copied, the responding party will be responsible for prominently stamping or marking the copies with the appropriate designation from paragraph 1.
-Any inadvertent disclosure without appropriate designation shall be remedied as soon as the disclosing party learns of its error, by informing all adverse parties, in writing, of the error.
-The parties should inform the Board only if necessary because of the filing of protected information not in accordance with the provisions of paragraph 12.

-Protected documents produced during a discovery deposition, or offered into evidence during a testimony deposition shall be orally noted as such by the producing or offering party at the outset of any discussion of the document or information contained in the document.
+Protected documents produced during an oral discovery deposition or a discovery deposition upon written questions, or offered into evidence during an oral testimony deposition, a testimony deposition upon written questions, or testimony submitted by affidavit or declaration, shall be noted appropriately as such by the producing or offering party at the outset of any discussion of the document or information contained in the document.
 In addition, the documents must be prominently stamped or marked with the appropriate designation.

-During discussion of any non-documentary protected information, the interested party shall make oral note of the protected nature of the information.
+During discussion of any non-documentary protected information, the interested party shall make oral note on the record of the protected nature of the information.

-The transcript of any deposition and all exhibits or attachments shall be considered protected for 30 days following the date of service of the transcript by the party that took the deposition.
+The transcript of any deposition (whether for discovery or testimony purposes) and all exhibits or attachments shall be considered protected for 30 days following the date of service of the transcript by the party that took the deposition.
 During that 30-day period, either party may designate the portions of the transcript, and any specific exhibits or attachments, that are to be treated as protected, by electing the appropriate designation from paragraph 1.
-Appropriate stampings or markings should be made during this time.
+Appropriate stampings or markings should be made during this time, if not already done so.
 If no such designations are made, then the entire transcript and exhibits will be considered unprotected.

 9) Filing Notices of Reliance.